marvinkopf/Reddit_spa/README.md

-Todoapp build with ASP NET CORE + Angular2.
+Reddit clone build with ASP NET CORE + Angular2.
 A lot of the frontend done, but not at all usable yet

 Uses